 In general, bioregional maps outline spatial patterns and the composition of biotic and abiotic phenomena that affect or reflect differences in ecosystem quality and integrity.
 This includes geology, physiography, vegetation, climate, soils, land use, wildlife, and hydrology.

-In the USA, the Environmental Protection Agency (EPA) outlines four different bioregional levels highlighting variation in greater detail.
+In the so-called "USA," the Environmental Protection Agency (EPA) outlines four different bioregional levels highlighting variation in greater detail.

 Level I is the broadest level, dividing North America into 15 ecological regions.